-Section 206-1.
-Statutory authority and jurisdiction
+A. Statutory authority and jurisdiction

-- A. This section is hereby enacted pursuant to the provision of §10 of the Municipal Home Rule Law and §261 and §263 of the Town Law of the State of New York, which authorize the Town of Harrison to adopt zoning provisions that advance and protect the health, safety, and welfare of the community, and to make provision for, so far as conditions may permit, the accommodation of solar energy systems and equipment and access to sunlight necessary therefor. - B. The authority to issue special use permits pursuant to this section is hereby delegated to the Planning Board.
+- (1) This section is hereby enacted pursuant to the provisions of §210 of the Municipal Home Rule Law and §261 and §263 of the Town Law of the State of New York, which authorize the Town of Harrison to adopt zoning provisions that advance and protect the health, safety, and welfare of the community, and to make provision for, so far as conditions may permit, the accommodation of solar energy systems and equipment where approved. - (2) The authority to issue special use permits pursuant to this section is hereby delegated to the Planning Board. - (3) References herein to zoning districts in the Town of Harrison are references to such districts as described in this Chapter 235 of the Code of the Town of Harrison.

-C. References herein to zoning districts in the Town of Harrison are references to such districts as described in this Chapter 235 of the Code of the Town of Harrison.
+B. Statement of purpose and intent.

-Section 206-2.
-Statement of purpose and intent.
+- (1) Solar energy is an energy resource that reduces fossil fuel emissions, reduces dependence on the electrical power grid that generates power from nonrenewable and nuclear sources of fuel, reduces impacts to residential and commercial property resulting from power interruptions resulting from man-made or natural events. - (2) The use of solar energy to provide electrical power for the needs of the Town's residents and businesses is consistent with the Town of Harrison's commitment to green infrastructure and practices, and consistent with its goal of promoting long-term sustainability.

-- A. Solar energy is an abundant and nonpolluting energy resource that reduces fossil fuel emissions, reduces dependence on the electrical power grid that generates power from nonrenewable and nuclear sources of fuel, reduces impacts to residential and commercial property resulting from power interruptions resulting from man-made or natural events, and reduces the Town's energy load. - B. The use of solar energy to provide electrical power for the needs of the Town's residents and businesses is consistent with the Town of Harrison's commitment to green infrastructure and practices, and consistent with its goal of promoting long-term sustainability. - C. This section is intended to permit and regulate solar energy systems and the requisite provision of, and access to, adequate sunlight; to mitigate the potential impacts to the environment and neighboring properties, while promoting the use of solar energy systems in residential, and non-residential districts, in accordance with applicable laws and regulations. - D. This section is adopted to advance and protect the public health, safety, and welfare of the Town of Harrison, including: - 1.
-Taking advantage of a safe, abundant, and nonpolluting energy resource; - 2.
-Decreasing the cost of energy to the owners of commercial and residential properties, including single-family houses; and - 3.
-Increasing employment and business development in the region by furthering the installation of solar energy systems; - 4.
-Decreasing the use of fossil fuels, which reduces the carbon footprint of the Town, aids in energy independence of the Town and nation, and reduces polluting greenhouse gas emissions; - 5.
-Increasing resiliency of the energy grid during storm events and times of peak energy demand. - E. The Town values its open space, natural areas, and unique character.
+- (3) This Local Law is intended to permit and regulate solar energy systems and the requisite provision of, and access to, adequate sunlight; to mitigate the potential impacts to the environment and neighboring properties, while promoting, where appropriate, the use of solar energy systems in residential, and non-residential districts, in accordance with applicable laws and regulations. - (4) This section is adopted to advance and protect the public health, safety, and welfare of the Town of Harrison, including: - a.
+Taking advantage of a safe, abundant, and nonpolluting energy resource; - b.
+Decreasing the cost of energy to the owners of commercial and residential properties, including single-family houses; and - c.
+Increasing employment and business development in the region by furthering the installation of solar energy systems; - d.
+Decreasing the use of fossil fuels, which reduces the carbon footprint of the Town, aids in energy independence of the Town and nation, and reduces polluting greenhouse gas emissions; - e.
+Increasing resiliency of the energy grid during storm events and times of peak energy demand. - f.
+Protecting scenic and aesthetic elements of the Town. - (5) The Town values its open space, natural areas, and unique character.
 Maintaining high environmental quality and values are a mainstay of the Town's efforts in its guidance and regulation of development in the Town.
-As such, the Town, in guiding the development of solar installations, will prioritize their placement first on the roofs of existing commercial buildings, or in existing parking lots.
-The installation of solar installation in undeveloped wooded areas that exist in a natural state, is discouraged.
+As such, the Town, in guiding the development of large-scale solar installations, will prioritize their placement on the roofs of existing commercial buildings, or in existing parking lots within the Special Business (SB) zoning districts.
+The installation of solar facilities in undeveloped, vegetated and wooded areas that exist in a natural or manicured state, should be avoided and would be considered contrary to the open space preservation policies of the Town of Harrison.

-Section 206-3.
-Definitions.
+C. Definitions.